 recommend changes to the Academy’s systems or procedures to ensure that problems of a similar nature do not recur.

 There are several points which any director sitting on a complaints panel needs to remember:

 a.
 It is important that the appeal hearing is independent and impartial and that it is seen to be so.
-No director or independent panel member may sit on the panel if they have had a prior involvement in the complaint or in the circumstances surrounding it.
-In deciding the make-up of the panel, directors need to try and ensure that it is a cross-section of the categories of director and sensitive to the issues of race, gender and religious affiliation.
+No Governor or independent panel member may sit on the panel if they have had a prior involvement in the complaint or in the circumstances surrounding it.
+In deciding the make-up of the panel, Governors need to try and ensure that it is a cross-section of the categories of Governor and sensitive to the issues of race, gender and religious affiliation.

 b.
 The aim of the hearing, which needs to be held in private, will always be to resolve the complaint and achieve reconciliation between the Academy and the complainant.
 However, it has to be recognised the complainant might not be satisfied with the outcome if the hearing does not find in their favour.
 It may only be possible to establish the facts and make recommendations which will satisfy the complainant that his or her complaint has been taken seriously.

 c.
 An effective panel will acknowledge that many complainants feel nervous and inhibited in a formal setting.
 Parents often feel emotional when discussing an issue that affects their child.
 The panel chair will ensure that the proceedings are as welcoming as possible.